ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
+**Breaking Changes** should start with the words `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

 A detailed explanation can be found in this [document][commit-message-format].